puppetlabs/puppet-docs/source/hiera/2.0/lookup_types.markdown

 root
 ~~~

 The subkey can be an integer if the value is an array, or a key name if it's a hash.
 You can also chain subkeys together for deeply nested structures.
-Qualified keys can be used in interpolated values just like a normal key, so `%{'user.name'}` is valid.
+Qualified keys can be used in interpolated values just like a normal key, so `%{hiera('user.name')}` is valid.

 If no matching key or subkey is found, Hiera returns a `nil` result.
-If the lookup key is an unexpected type (e.g., you used an array key to search a hash), an exception is returned.
+If a subkey is an unexpected type (e.g., you tried to use an integer as a hash key or a string as an array index), an exception is returned.

-### A note about resolution_type
+#### Note About Other Lookup Methods

-Hiera doesn't support the use of `:hash` or `:array` as the resolution type for qualified keys.
-For those types, you must use a non-segmented key to get the first hash or array, and then manipulate the data.
+Hiera doesn't support using qualified keys with array merge or hash merge lookups.
+If you're looking up merged data, you must use a non-segmented key to get the entire merged hash or array and then manipulate the data as needed.

 Array Merge
 -----